mikepartelow/mikepartelow.github.io/docs/_posts/2024-03-31-cloud-native-go-otel.md

-I read the book [Cloud Native Go](FIXME).
-The "extra credit" assignments were fun and interesting, and the opportunities to practice[^1] writing code were endless.
+I read the book [Cloud Native Go](https://learning.oreilly.com/library/view/cloud-native-go/9781492076322/).
+The "extra credit" assignments were fun and interesting, and the opportunities to practice[^practice] writing code were endless.

-The final chapter on Observability and [OpenTelemetry](FIXME) is the subject of this post.
+The final chapter on Observability and [OpenTelemetry](https://opentelemetry.io) is the subject of this post.
 In the brief time since the publishing of the book, OpenTelemetry has come a long way, and the examples needed some work to compile.
 Of all the things I learned in the book, the final chapter may be the one that most immediately applicable for me.

-Source code for this post can be found [here](FIXME).
+Source code for this post can be found [here](https://github.com/mikepartelow/cngfib).

 ## Why?

 "Learn by doing" is my motto.
 I didn't invent it, but I learned it... *by doing*.

 I learn best by actually writing code, especially code that answers the questions that arise while reading about code.
 I wondered how the book's `channels` and `goroutines` implementation would perform compared to some more traditional implementations.
-Go's builtin [benchmarking](FIXME: link to stdlib) tools make it easy to answer such questions, and its builtin [testing framework](FIXME: link to stdlib) revealed a bug in the book's implemetation[^4].
+Go's builtin [benchmarking](https://pkg.go.dev/testing#hdr-Benchmarks) tools make it easy to answer such questions, and its builtin [testing framework](https://pkg.go.dev/testing) revealed a bug in the book's implemetation[^problem].

 ```bash
 % go test -bench .